 Alarm technicians are responsible for the installation, repair, replacement, and maintenance of alarms and alarm accessories.
 An alarm technician is also in charge of alarm maintenance, including inspections and warranty requests.
 They must be able to analyze blueprints and drawings of fire alarms - as well as related wiring and electrical systems - to determine the most efficient way to install and upgrade the equipment.
 The alarm technician is also responsible for inspecting and diagnosing the…Read more

 Alarm Technician Tasks

-Test backup batteries, keypad programming, sirens, and all security features in order to ensure proper functioning, and to diagnose malfunctions.
+- Test backup batteries, keypad programming, sirens, and all security features in order to ensure proper functioning, and to diagnose malfunctions.

-Install, maintain, or repair security systems, alarm devices, and related equipment.
+- Install, maintain, or repair security systems, alarm devices, and related equipment.

 Job Satisfaction for Alarm Technician

 The top respondents for the job title Alarm Technician are from the companies ADT Security Services, Inc., Vivint, Inc. and Securitas Security Services Usa, Inc..
 Reported salaries are highest at Securitas Security Services Usa, Inc. where the average pay is $28.00.
 Other companies that offer high salaries for this role include ADT Security Services, Inc., earning around $23.84.
 Vivint, Inc. pays the lowest at around $17.01.
 Vector Security also pays on the lower end of the scale, paying $20.00.

 Search for more jobs

 Skills in Systems Troubleshooting and Security Intrusion Detection are correlated to pay that is above average.
 Skills that pay less than market rate include Customer Service, Electronic Troubleshooting and Electronic Equipment Installation.